JuliaPackaging/BinaryBuilder.jl/docs/src/environment_variables.md

 * `BINARYBUILDER_USE_CCACHE`: When set to `true`, this causes a `/root/.ccache` volume to be mounted within the build environment, and for the `CC`, `CXX` and `FC` environment variables to have `ccache` prepended to them.
 This can significantly accelerate rebuilds of the same package on the same host.
 Note that `ccache` will, by default, store 5G of cached data.

-These environment variables should be used to build the project:
+The next environment variables are automatically set in the build environment and should be used to build the project.
+Occasionally, you may need to tweak them (e.g., if you need to use GCC on macOS or FreeBSD, see the [build tips](build_tips.md))

 * `CC`: the C cross compiler
 * `CXX`: the C++ cross compiler